AdrianColaianni/trickanomicon/trickanomicon.md

     3. If you want to update your config file, run `sysmon -c <PATH TO NEW CONFIG>`.

-7. You can view system events with the Event Viewer or Nirsoft's [EventLogViewer](https://www.nirsoft.net/utils/fulleventlogview-x64.zip).
+2. You can view system events locally with the Event Viewer or Nirsoft's [EventLogViewer](https://www.nirsoft.net/utils/fulleventlogview-x64.zip).

     1. You can filter down events to Sysmon*, Powershell*, and Security.

-    2. Configure additional auditing as needed.

 ## Persistence

-1. Run a system scan with an antivirus.
-[Malwarebytes](https://downloads.malwarebytes.com/file/mb-windows) can be installed silently with: `.\MBSetup.exe /VERYSILENT /NORESTART`
+1. Run a system scan with one of the antivirus solutions listed in [helpful tools](#helpful-tools).

-2. The Autoruns utility can be used to find potential persistence mechanisms.
-Scheduled Tasks, Services, and registry keys (with reg query) should also be checked.
+2. Scheduled Tasks, Services, and registry keys should be checked for persistence.
+The Autoruns utility can be used to find potential persistence mechanisms.

 * Run Keys & Startup Folder
 ```